wp-plugins/wp-retina-2x/readme.txt

 * Retina-Images: Uses a server-handler that decides whether to send the normal image or the retina image.
 * Do you have any other idea?
 Let me know! :)

 Pick the one that works best with your hosting and environment.
 WordPress Multi-site are supported as well.
 WP Retina 2x also loves WPEngine and strongly recommend it for your hosting.
-It's blazing fast, neat, and work with every method included in the plugin!
+It's blazing fast and neat!

 Languages: English, French.